trambarhq/trambar/docs/user-guide-admin.md

 ### Signing in using password

+The first time you sign into the Administrative Console, you must use the root password provided during installation.
+Once Trambar is linked to a GitLab server, you can sign in using OAuth instead.

 1. Enter user name and password.

 2. Click the **Sign in** button.

    ![Sign in - password](img/admin-sign-in-password.png)

+To reset the root password, run `sudo trambar password`.

 ### Signing in using OAuth

+The option to sign in thru OAuth will become available once a GitLab server is added.

 1. Click the **GitLab** button.

    ![Sign in - OAuth](img/admin-sign-in-oauth.png)

 2. A GitLab pop-up window will appear.
-If you're not currently signed into GitLab, you're be asked to provide your credentials.
+If you're not currently signed into GitLab, you'll be asked to provide your user credentials.
 Afterward, you'll be asked you to grant authorization to Trambar.
 Click the **Authorize** button.

    ![GitLab OAuth window](img/gitlab-oauth.png)